 Dennis Wong and YOR Health co-founder and sister Sophia have spent more than a decade refining their company’s products to focus on one of the largest problems facing people today: poor digestion.
-Julia Hwang is one of the people who have benefited most from YOR Health’s patented enzyme formulas.
+Julia Hwang is one of the people who has benefited most from YOR Health’s patented enzyme formulas.

 Q: How did Julia’s stomach problems affect her daily life?